310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/lets_party.md

 {% endbubble %}

 {% bubble Shinobu %}
 Ooh, you look eerie, Midori-kun!
-You are acting just like a monster, so cool~♪
+You are acting just like a monster, it's incredible~♪
 {% endbubble %}

 {% bubble Midori %}